dotnet/docs-maui/docs/platform-integration/appmodel/maps.md

 ---
 title: "Map"
 description: "Learn how to use the .NET MAUI Map class in the Microsoft.Maui.ApplicationModel namespace.
-This class enables an application to open the installed map application to a specific location or placemark." ms.date: 05/23/2022
+This class enables an application to open the installed map application to a specific location or place mark." ms.date: 05/23/2022
 no-loc: ["Microsoft.Maui", "Microsoft.Maui.ApplicationModel"]
 ---

 # Map

 This article describes how you can use the .NET Multi-platform App UI (.NET MAUI) `IMap` interface.
-This interface enables an application to open the installed map application to a specific location or placemark.
+This interface enables an application to open the installed map application to a specific location or place mark.
 A default implementation of the `IMap` interface is exposed through the `Map.Default` property.

 [!INCLUDE [docs under construction](~/includes/preview-note.md)]